JustinIke/BubbleTeaBlog/_posts/2022-03-26-review-2-coco-~-mango-yakult.md

 {% include image.html url="img_9870.jpg" style="zoom:10%;" %}

 **Look**\
 The liquid is cloudy so you can tell there is Yakult in it and not just a plain mango drink.
 The cups are tall and skinny.
-I like how the design ono the cup is simple and not too crazy.
+I like how the design on the cup is simple and not too crazy.
 I think it would be interesting to measure and compare a large Chatime and a large Coco to see who gives out more bang for your buck.

 **Atmosphere**\
 It was a little busy on this Friday evening.
 They had a few tables out so my cousins and I sat there while we waited for our drinks.
 I don't remember much about the environment and the music.
 It is more fun getting boba with people, instead of by myself when I have a craving.